|Skip Navigation Links|

-When you create a ODSEE instance in a replicated topology, password policy is configured initially backwards-compatible to assist with migrating the topology.
+When you create a Directory Server instance, password policy is configured initially backwards-compatible.
 After upgrading, you change the compatibility mode to enable richer password policy configuration.
-ODSEE manages the conversion.
-For more information, see Migrating a Deployment to Directory Server 11g Release 1 (220.127.116.11.0) in Oracle Directory Server Enterprise Edition Administration Guide.
+Directory Server manages the conversion.
 In a future release, the backwards-compatible password policy configuration might be removed.

-When you create a ODSEE instance, support for the modify DN operation is disabled.
-After upgrading all the server instances in your replication topology, the modify DN operation can be replicated properly.
+Also, when you create a Directory Server instance, support for the modify DN operation is disabled.
+After upgrade all server instances in your replication topology, the modify DN operation can be replicated properly.
 At that point, you can enable support for the modify DN operation on each server instances.
 Use the dsconf set-server-prop moddn-enabled:on command for this purpose.

 Directory Server chaining is deprecated and might be removed in a future release.
 Chaining is not configurable through Directory Service Control Center, nor is chaining configurable through the new command line tools.
 Most deployments enabled by chaining are now enabled using features of Directory Proxy Server.
 For example, data distribution, global account lockout across an entire replication topology, and merging directory information trees can be done with Directory Proxy Server.
 For legacy applications that continue to rely on chaining, you can configure the chained suffix plug-in with the ldapmodify command to set attributes for chaining.
 The attributes are listed in Sun Java System Directory Server Enterprise Edition 6.3 Man Page Reference.